hptel95/HelloHTML/README.txt

 Getting started with HTML.

-I am learning and refreshing my memory on HTML using online learning platform Udemy online.
+I am learning and refreshing my memory on HTML using online learning platform Udemy.
 The course offered is The Web Developer Bootcamp 2021.

-To format document on MAC VS is shift option F
+To format document on MAC VS is shift option f
+TO show all commends commend shift p
+To open terminal control command T

 Introducting
   Main Root